Urinal

-A urinal (/ˈjʊərənəl/, /jʊəˈraɪnəl/) is a sanitary plumbing fixture for urination only.
-Urinals are often provided in public toilets for male users in Western countries (less so in Muslim countries).
+A urinal (/ˈjʊərənəl/, /jʊəˈraɪnəl/) is a sanitary plumbing fixture similar to a toilet, but for urination only.
+Urinals are often provided in male public restrooms in Western countries (less so in Muslim countries).
 They are usually used in a standing position.
-Urinals can be with manual flushing, automatic flushing, or without flushing, as is the case for waterless urinals.
-They can be arranged as single sanitary fixtures (with or without privacy walls) or in a trough design without privacy walls.
+Urinals can be equipped with manual flushing, automatic flushing, or without flushing, as is the case for waterless urinals.
+They can be arranged as single sanitary fixtures (with or without privacy walls), or in a trough design without privacy walls.

 Urinals designed for females ("female urinals") also exist but are rare.
-It is possible for females to use male urinals with a female urination device.
+It is possible for females to use stand-up urinals using a female urination device.
 The term "urinal" may also apply to a small building or other structure containing such fixtures.
 It can also refer to a small container in which urine can be collected for medical analysis, or for use where access to toilet facilities is not possible, such as in small aircraft, during extended stakeouts, or for the bedridden.

 Description

-A male urinal can be used conveniently and appropriately by someone who has a penis or other adaptive means with which to urinate from a standing position.
+A stand-up urinal can be used conveniently and appropriately by someone who has a penis or other adaptive means with which to urinate from a standing position.
 There is no age restriction, and urinals are commonly used by men and boys of all ages.
-Urinals for females also exist but are not common.
+Female urinals also exist but are not common.

 In busy public toilets, urinals are installed for efficiency.
-Compared with urination in a general-purpose toilet, usage is faster and more sanitary because at the urinal there are no fecal germs, no additional doors or locks to touch, and no seat to turn up.
-Consistent use of urinals also keeps the toilet stalls cleaner and more available for males who need to defecate.
+Compared with urination in a general-purpose toilet, usage is faster and more sanitary because at the urinal there are no fecial germs, no additional doors or locks to touch, and no seat to turn up.
+Consistent use of urinals also keeps the toilet stalls cleaner and more available for persons who need to defecate.
 A urinal takes less space, is simpler, and consumes less water per flush (or even no water at all) than a flush toilet.
 Large numbers of them are usually installed along a common supply pipe and drain.
 Urinals may also come in different heights, to accommodate tall and short users.

 Public urinals usually have a plastic mesh guard, which may optionally contain a deodorizing urinal deodorizer block or "urinal cake".
 The mesh is intended to prevent solid objects (such as cigarette butts, feces, chewing gum, or paper) from being flushed and possibly causing a plumbing stoppage.
 In some restaurants, bars, and clubs, ice may be put in the urinals, serving some of the same purposes as the deodorizing block without dispensing odorous chemicals.